On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Acknowledgement

 \section{Acknowledgement}

 The work of Z.~Wen is supported in part by NSF DMS-2134080, DMS-2134133, CCF-2106778, and Simons Foundation grant 888970.
-Y.~Wei is supported in part by the NSF CAREER award DMS-2143215 and the NSF grants CCF-2418156 and CCF-2106778.
+Y.~Wei is supported in part by the NSF CAREER award DMS-2143215 and the NSF grants CCF-2418156, CCF-2106778 and the Wharton Dean’s Research Fund.
 Y.~Chen is supported in part by the Alfred P. Sloan Research Fellowship, the NSF grants IIS-2218773 and CIF-2221009, the ONR grants N00014-22-1-2354 and N00014-25-1-2344, the Wharton AI \& Analytics Initiative’s AI Research Fund, and the Amazon Research Award.
-The work of Y.~Liang is supported in part by NSF DMS-2134145 and ECCS-2515482.
+The work of Y.~Liang is supported in part by NSF grants DMS-2134145 and ECCS-2515482.

 \startcontents[sections] { \printcontents[sections]{l}{1}{ } }